lawrenceekwo/alx-system_engineering-devops/0x00-shell_basics/README.md

-create a magic file to be used with a com to detect a df
+a magic file to be used with a com